MOOC on ‘pastoralism in development’: an online learning journey

 A learning journey based on the principle of self-discovery

-Clear milestones, practical exercises for self-learning, and tutor-led sessions will make the MOOC engaging but fun and easy to follow.
+Clear milestones, practical exercises for self-learning, and tutor-led sessions make the MOOC engaging but fun and easy to follow.
 Users will be equipped with orientation skills to embark on their own learning journey – drawing on the principle that learning is easier and longer lasting when re-contextualised from the learner’s experience.

 Our ambition: who we will reach